 2. Traffic Sources

 You can see where your traffic is coming from by going to Acquisition > All Traffic > Channels.
-Here you'll find a breakdown of how much of your traffic is direct and how much comes from other sources, like organic search, referrals, and social media.
+Here you'll find a breakdown of how much of your traffic is direct and how much comes from other sources, like paid search versus organic search, referrals, and social media.

 Keeping tabs on your traffic sources gives you an idea of how well your SEO, link-building, and direct marketing strategies are working.
 It can also suggest which areas you might need to strengthen.
 For instance, if you get a lot of visitors from organic search but very little referral traffic, you might decide to step up your link-building strategy.

-If you do lots of social media marketing, Google Analytics can break down the specifics of that traffic for you.
+Likewise, if you do lots of social media marketing, Google Analytics breaks down the specifics of that traffic for you.
 To see which social networks send you the most traffic, go to Acquisition > Social > Network Referrals.
 To see which of your pages are shared on social media most frequently, go to Acquisition > Social > Landing Pages.

 3. Landing Pages

-Studying your top landing pages can reveal a gold mine of information.
+Studying your top landing pages can reveal a gold mine of information - especially for SEO analytics on top pages.
 Navigate to this report by going to Behavior > Site Content > Landing Pages (the landing pages are blocked out for privacy reasons, but on your Analytics account you will see URLs!):

 Looking at your top landing pages can tell you: